rh45-one/ThinkPad-E14-Hackintosh/README.md

 I included the appropriate version inside my *kexts* folder, but it can also be recompiled using Xcode.

 #### Additional features (Lenovo laptops)
-Consider installing [YogaSMC](https://github.com/zhen-zen/YogaSMC) to enable additional features such as FN keys, charge threshold, fan control, keyboad backlight control, etc.
+Consider installing [YogaSMC](https://github.com/zhen-zen/YogaSMC) and installing the app on MacOS to enable additional features such as FN keys, charge threshold, fan control, keyboad backlight control, etc.